nimmch-ui/ai-navigator/replit.md

 ## Overview

-AI Navigator is a map-first navigation application that combines intelligent AI assistance with interactive mapping capabilities.
-The application provides users with a Google Maps/Apple Maps-like experience enhanced by ChatGPT-style AI interactions for route planning, location discovery, and navigation guidance.

-The application is built as a full-stack TypeScript application with a React frontend and Express backend, designed to deliver a clean, uncluttered interface where users can search locations, get AI-powered recommendations, view routes, and interact with an intelligent chat assistant.
+AI Navigator is a map-first navigation application that integrates AI assistance with interactive mapping, offering a Google Maps/Apple Maps-like experience.
+It features ChatGPT-style AI for route planning, location discovery, and navigation guidance.
+The application aims to provide a clean interface for searching locations, getting AI recommendations, viewing routes, and interacting with an intelligent chat assistant.

-**Implementation Progress (8-Part Specification):**
-- ✅ **Part 1B: Multimodal Core (COMPLETE)** - Production-ready Mapbox Directions API integration with car/bike/walk/transit modes, AbortController pattern for race condition prevention
-- ✅ **Part 2A: Search & Route Preferences (COMPLETE)** - Smart autocomplete search, route preference selector (Fastest/Shortest/Eco), intelligent route selection from Mapbox alternatives, enhanced error handling
-- ✅ **Part 2B: Radar Basics (Speed Cameras) (COMPLETE)** - Extensible speed camera system with map markers, tooltips, and service layer architecture ready for real API integration
-- ✅ **Part 3A: Speed Limit HUD & Eco Mode (COMPLETE)** - Real-time speed limit display, camera proximity warnings within 250m, eco consumption estimates (L/100km or kWh/km), proximity-biased geocoding

-**Recently Added Features (Part 3A - November 11, 2025):**
-- **Speed Limit HUD**: Real-time display of current speed limit based on map center position with transport mode icon (car/bike/walk/bus)
-- **Camera Proximity Alerts**: Warning banners when route passes within 250m of speed cameras, showing distance and speed limit, only displays nearest non-dismissed camera
-- **Eco Mode Integration**: Consumption estimates calculated only when eco mode enabled, showing fuel (8L/100km) for gas vehicles or energy (0.2kWh/km) for EVs
-- **EcoSummary Component**: Visual card displaying trip distance, duration, fuel/energy consumption, CO2 estimates, and eco driving tips
-- **Proximity-Biased Geocoding**: Search results prioritized based on map center location to prevent returning distant matches (fixed Australia vs San Francisco bug)
-- **Auto-Following Speed Limits**: Speed limit updates automatically as map center changes, using nearest camera within 500m radius

-**Previously Added Features (Parts 1B-2B - November 11, 2025):**
-- **Speed Camera Radar System**: Visual markers on map showing speed camera locations with speed limits
-- **Interactive Camera Markers**: Red circular markers with camera icons, tooltips on hover, detailed popups on click
-- **Extensible Radar Architecture**: Service layer design (`services/radar.ts`) allows easy replacement of mock data with real APIs
-- **Speed Camera Data Model**: 6 demo cameras around San Francisco with speed limits (40-60 km/h) and optional directional info
+Key capabilities include:
+- Multimodal navigation (car, bike, walk, transit)
-- **Route Preference Selection**: Three route options (Fastest, Shortest, Eco) with intelligent selection from Mapbox alternatives
+- Smart search with route preferences (Fastest, Shortest, Eco)
-- **Eco Route Algorithm**: Selects lowest-duration route within 10% of shortest distance for optimal efficiency
-- **Smart Search Autocomplete**: Mapbox Geocoding API integration with up to 5 location suggestions
-- **Enhanced Error Handling**: Differentiates between API errors, network failures, and "no results found"
-- **Accessibility Improvements**: Full ARIA support (aria-pressed, aria-label, sr-only) for route preference buttons
+- Speed camera radar system with visual alerts
+- Real-time speed limit display and eco-consumption estimates
+- Weather awareness with origin/destination forecasts and severe weather alerts

 ## User Preferences